Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 - Tap on the corresponding Evaporative Humidifier.
 - Disable "Other" notifications.

 2. You can turn on "other" notifications in the same order.

+---
+### Troubleshooting the Received SwitchBot Evaporative Humidifier's Water Tank Is Purple, Not the Colorless Trainsparent Tank Shown on the Purchase Page.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, we sincerely apologize for the confusion caused by our outdated website materials, and truly appreciate you bringing this to our attention.
+Please be assured that all currently produced units feature the same purple water tank as the one you received.
+The color is a normal part of the current product design and does not affect the device’s performance or safety in any way.
+Your humidifier is functioning exactly as intended.
+We have already relayed your feedback to our web team so that the product visuals can be updated as soon as possible.
+Thank you again for helping us improve.
+If you have any further questions, please feel free to reach out.